JasonYang96/heroes-on-the-water/README.md

 ###### User Management
 * Admin can elevate user privileges
-* Users can sign themselves up for events, to participate, volunteer, or to take charge of
+* Users can sign themselves up for events, to participate, volunteer, or to manage
 * Users can easily donate, right from the dashboard
 * Users can update their settings and changes will propagate throughout database